 E3.
 Municipal and Industrial NPDES Wastewater Discharge Solutions

 Problem Statement: Recognizing that end of pipe solutions are not technically possible today, such solutions are a piece of the equation which are needed to achieve the PCB water quality goal in the Spokane River.
 Organizations that have wastewater permits are required to install enhanced treatment technology to meet dissolved oxygen TMDL waste load allocations.
-These treatment technologies also have the benefit of reducing PCB concentrations in wastewater effluent.Partner Organizations:
+These treatment technologies also have the benefit of reducing PCB concentrations in wastewater effluent.

+The Comprehensive Plan’s Control Action 5.1 consists of managing municipal and industrial NPDES permits regulate discharges from wastewater and industrial facilities in Washington and Idaho.
+The Washington and Idaho (EPA) NPDES permits require most wastewater facilities discharging to the Spokane River to develop and install treatment systems to reduce nutrient loading that will concurrently result in reductions of PCB loading.
+Additional permit requirements that relate to the monitoring and reduction of PCB loads are described for the following categories of permits: Idaho Municipal Permits, Washington Municipal Permits, Washington Industrial Permits.

+Partner Organizations:

 Spokane River Stewardship Partners